 Personal information may include what is described as 'sensitive information', namely discrete personal information or opinions about an individual.
-Sensitive Information is defined as meaning: '...Information or an opinion about an individual's:
+Sensitive Information is defined as meaning.

-(a) (i) racial or ethnic origin; or (ii) political opinions; or (iii) membership of a political association; or (iv) religious beliefs or affiliations; or (v) philosophical beliefs; or (vi) membership of a professional or trade association; or (vii) membership of a trade union; or (viii) sexual preferences or practices; or (ix) criminal record;
+(a) racial or ethnic origin; or (i) political opinions; or (ii) membership of a political association; or (iv) religious beliefs or affiliations; or (v) philosophical beliefs; or (v) membership of a professional or trade association; or (vii) membership of a trade union; or (viii) sexual preferences or practices; or (viii) sexual preferences or practices; or (viii) or (viii) criminal record;

-(b) (i) that is also personal information; or (ii) health information about an individual; or (iii) genetic information about an individual that is not otherwise health information.'
+(b) that is also personal information; or kini) health information about an individual; or kini) genetic information about an individual that is not otherwise health information.'